 A large square in Innsbruck, with a rather unappealing monument, has been turned into a huge bike and skate park.
 The square in question is Landhausplatz square, near the casino.
 Now that I have told you about it, you have no excuse NOT to bring a scooter, skateboard or mountain bike and let your children have fun.
 While you are watching your kids, you will be amazed by the stunts and tricks performed by some very young skaters.
 We spent many hours in awe!

 4. Be amazed by the statues in the Hofkirche

-Children may like to check out the Hofkirche chapel, inside the church where the Emperor Maximilian I is buried.
+Children may like to check out the Hofkirche chapel, inside the church where Emperor Maximilian I is buried.
 Entrance tickets can be bought in the adjoining Tiroler Volkskundemuseum, where the entrance to the chapel is located.
 It does not take long to visit but it is very charming.
 Surrounding the huge tomb, there are 28 large bronze statues of men and women: they were all relatives or people close to the emperor.
-Among them men of religion, knights, noblemen and noblewomen.
-The fine details of the faces, clothes and hats of these statues are truly impressive.
+Among them men of religion, knights, noblemen, and noblewomen.
+The fine details of the faces, clothes, and hats of these statues are truly impressive.

 5. Visit the Audioversum Science Center